aokealy/pokemon-e/README.md

 UX Design
 ========
-The layout is simple where it makes it easy for users to see everything
+The layout is simple where it makes it easy for users to see everything and have easy access in any view

 FEATURES